seancdavis/seancdavis-com/www/src/posts/2018-05-02-manipulate-iframe-content.md

 Here's the demo.
 The grey background is the iFrame and the input field is what would be on your site.
 Type a message in the input field on your site and see it appear within the iFrame.

+<iframe src="/demos/manipulate-iframe-content/index.html" frameborder="0" height="248" class="shadow-md"></iframe>

+{% callout type="note" %}
-_Note: If you're inspecting the page or viewing its source, this may feel a little strange.
+_If you're inspecting the page or viewing its source, this may feel a little strange.
 I use iFrames to render demos in the site.
 So, the entire example is in an iFrame, and then there's another iFrame inside of that._

-<iframe src="/blog/manipulate-iframe-content/demo/index.html" frameborder="0" height="248" class="shadow-md"></iframe>
+{% endcallout %}

 ## Your Site's Code